Keerthi-Sreenivas/mcp/CONTRIBUTING.md

 ## Licensing

 See the [LICENSE](LICENSE) file for our project's licensing.
-We will ask you to confirm the licensing of your contribution.
+All contributions must be made under the terms of the Apache 2.0 license.
+You confirm this by including the required contributor statement in your pull request description (see [Contributing via Pull Requests](#contributing-via-pull-requests) section above).